I have felt so hopeless I tried to die. No one could convince me life was worth continuing, although several tried. Was

 If we are depressed, do we want to hope or would we rather stay depressed?
 Do we want to enjoy life, or hide?
 Other uncomfortable emotions or behaviors can also be addressed this way.
 What would motivate us to change?
 Do we want to change?

 When depression symptoms show up, it is time to challenge negative thinking and beliefs.
-The result may not be immediate, and we are likely to struggle to care.
+The result may not be immediate, and we might struggle to care.

 I felt insulted when told I live according to my emotions.
 That doesn’t happen to be true all the time, nonetheless, it has been more often than I like.
 Hope can grow in strength as we practice acting opposite of how negative emotions suggest we act.
 Here are some ideas, most of which I have tried and found to be helpful.

 Act opposite by reaching out: Isolation is one of the first choices a person with depression will make.
 Ignoring emails, texts, or calls, skipping work, staying in the house, canceling plans with friends – all very common among those of us with depressive mood disorders.
 Here are some healthy opposites.

 *If you are in emotional distress or thinking about suicide, call 1-800 273-TALK, the National Suicide Prevention Lifeline at 1-800-273-TALK.
 If you are suicidal now with a plan, call 911 or go to the nearest Emergency Room.
 Do not wait.

 *Sit in the Living Room with the rest of the family.
 Just be there.